17 March 2026. This post is a revised version of the original post that takes account of some additional information as described in the post.

 Conclusions

 The size of the CAP budget will not be known until the national Plans are drafted and approved.
 In this post I examine the structural constraints on the ability of Member States to add to their minimum CAP ring-fenced amounts to at least maintain their CAP receipts at the same level as in the current 2021-2027 period.
+It is also important to take account of the political constraints.
 Whether these amounts will be transferred or not will depend on the political priorities that shape the national Plans.

 My assessment concurs with that of the Commission.
-Overall, the EU CAP budget will likely be similar to 2021-2027 in current prices and could even be greater, but with a different distribution across Member States.
+Overall, the EU CAP budget will likely be similar to 2021-2027 in current prices and could even be greater.
+But the main message from the exercise is that there will be a different distribution across Member States.
 Denmark, Austria and Ireland will find it virtually impossible to maintain the same level of CAP receipts as under the current CAP.
-France, Luxembourg and Finland would need to transfer more than 50% of their unearmarked programmable resources but the political will may be there to do this.
-Other Member States would need to allocate less than 40% of their unearmarked programmable resources to maintain their CAP receipts, and there are seven Member States that will exceed their CAP budget in 2021-2027 assuming they are willing to transfer in full the Mercosur amount to the CAP.
+France, Luxembourg and Finland would need to transfer almost 50% of their non-allocated programmable resources but the political will may be there to do this.
+Other Member States would need to allocate around 40% or often much less of their non-allocated programmable resources to maintain their CAP receipts, and there are six Member States that will exceed their CAP budget in 2021-2027 assuming they are willing to transfer in full the Mercosur amount to the CAP.

-There is, of course, a very major caveat.
+There is, of course, a very major caveat to this conclusion.
 This analysis is based on the Commission MFF proposal.
 It will remain valid only if the Council and Parliament keep the MFF budget at its proposed size.
 If the MFF budget is reduced, as must be deemed likely, the CAP budget will be also.

 This post was written by Alan Matthews.